 - If the marriage lasted five years or less, the presumed alimony term under the law is up to 50% of the number of months of marriage.

-- If the marriage was 10 years or less but greater than five years, the presumed alimony term under the law is up to 60% of the number of months of marriage.
+- If the marriage was 5-10 years, the presumed alimony term under the law is up to 60% of the number of months of marriage.

-- For marriages lasting 15 years or less but more than 10 years in duration, the presumed alimony term under the law is up to 70% of the number of months of marriage.
+- For marriages between 10 and 15 years long, the presumed alimony term under the law is up to 70% of the number of months of marriage.

-- If you were married for 20 years or less but more than 15 years, the presumed alimony term under the law is up to 80% of the number of months of marriage.
+- If you were married for 15 to 20 years, the presumed alimony term under the law is up to 80% of the number of months of marriage.

 - For couples ending a long-term marriage of 20 years or more, alimony presumptively ends at retirement age as defined by the Social Security Act.